 The contents of the Python module for the example MYORG GETURL EXCEL extension command, which was discussed in the preceding section, is shown in the code sample that follows.
-The code includes import statements for the spssaux and extension Python modules that are used by the code and that are installed with IBM SPSS Statistics - Essentials for Python.
+The code includes import statements for the spssaux and extension Python modules that are used by the code and that are installed with SPSS Statistics.
 The Python module itself must be named MYORG\GETURL\EXCEL.py, as required by the naming conventions that are described in what follows.